 For me personally, and your personal results may vary, l-tyrosine has become a go-to supplement that I’ll be keeping in my medicine cabinet for the foreseeable future.

-When you’re working in digital marketing, distractions and interruptions are just an aspect of life that you learn to deal with – but that doesn’t make them any less stressful.
+When you’re working in startups, distractions and interruptions are just an aspect of life that you learn to deal with – but that doesn’t make them any less stressful.
 That project you are neck deep in at the moment that’s due in an hour?
 Sure would be a shame to have a client call right about now to derail you.
 Oh, you’re working on an ad campaign?
 Wouldn’t it just be terrible if Facebook decided to refresh your page for some reason and cause you to lose all of the progress you’ve made?

 While these may seem minor and relatively insignificant on their own, this kind of constant-buzzing at the quantity it occurs is something that makes focusing pretty tricky during the day.